astronomer/docs/learn/airflow-weights-and-biases.md

     scikit-learn==1.2.2
     ```

-    This installs the packages needed to transform the data and complete feature engineering, model training and predictions.
+    This installs the packages needed to transform the data and run feature engineering, model training, and predictions.

 ## Step 2: Prepare the data

 This tutorial will create a model that classifies churn risk based on customer data.

-1. Create a folder called `data` in your `include` directory.
+1. Create a subfolder called `data` in your Astro project `include` folder.
-2. Download the CSV files from [this GitHub directory](https://github.com/astronomer/airflow-wandb-demo/tree/simple/include/data).
+2. Download the demo CSV files from [this GitHub directory](https://github.com/astronomer/airflow-wandb-demo/tree/simple/include/data).
 3. Save the downloaded CSV files in the `include/data` folder.
-You should have 8 total files.
+You should have 8 files in total.

 ## Step 3: Create your SQL transformation scripts

 Before feature engineering and training, the data needs to be transformed.
 This tutorial uses the Astro Python SDK `transform_file` function to complete several transformations using SQL.

-1. Create a file in your `include` directory called `customer_churn_month.sql` and copy the following code into the file.
+1. Create a file in your `include` folder called `customer_churn_month.sql` and copy the following code into the file.

     ```sql
     with subscription_periods as (